Reinforcement Learning for Robotic Manipulation using Simulated Locomotion Demonstrations: Introduction

-In this paper, we propose a novel approach that allows complex robot manipulation tasks to be learnt with only sparse rewards and without the need for manually-produced demonstrations.
+In this paper, we propose a novel approach that allows complex robot manipulation tasks to be learnt with only sparse rewards.
 In the tasks we consider, an object is manipulated by a robot so that, starting from a (random) initial position, it eventually reaches a goal position through a sequence of states in which its location and pose vary.
-For example, Fig. \ref{fig:task_redefining} (top row) represents a pick-and-place manipulation task in which the object is being picked up by the two-finger gripper and moved from its initial state to a pre-defined target location (red sphere): robot manipulation implies object locomotion.
-Our key observations is that the manipulation task can be decoupled from object locomotion, and the latter can be explicitly modelled as an independent task for the object itself to learn.
-Fig. \ref{fig:task_redefining} (middle row) illustrates this idea for the pick-and-place task: the object, on its own, must learn to navigate from any given initial position until it reaches its target position.
-More complex manipulation tasks involving non-rigid objects can also be thought as inducing such object locomotion tasks, e.g. see Fig. \ref{fig:task_redefining} (bottom row).
+For example, Figure \ref{fig:task_redefining} (top row) represents a pick-and-place task in which the object is being picked up by the two-finger gripper and moved from its initial state to a pre-defined target location (red sphere).
+Our key observation is that every robot manipulation implies an underlying object locomotion task that can be explicitly modelled as an independent task for the object itself to learn.
+Figure \ref{fig:task_redefining} (middle row) illustrates this idea for the pick-and-place task: the object, on its own, must learn to navigate from any given initial position until it reaches its target position.
+More complex manipulation tasks involving non-rigid objects can also be thought as inducing such object locomotion tasks; for instance, in Figure \ref{fig:task_redefining} (bottom row), a 5-tuple non-rigid object moves itself to the given target location and pose (see Figure \ref{fig:flex_obj_task} for the description of the non-rigid object).